 These offices carry out separate and distinct statutory functions: nonetheless they function as a single amalgamated agency under one Vote and one Accounting Officer and corporate management board which manages the organisation while simultaneously protecting and preserving the statutory independence and functions of each of the constituent parts.
 Each office has its own complement of staff but the finance, human resources, accommodation and information technology functions are shared between all offices.

 Revised Estimates are a detailed version of Budget Day Estimates and include information on spending within individual programmes along with the overall financial allocation for our Office.
 Revised Estimates also include key high level output metrics, context and impact indicators.
 These provide information on our expenditure and the impact the expenditure is having.
-The Revised Estimates for 2021 for the Office of the Ombudsman can be viewed on pages 69-73 of the Revised Estimates for Public Services 2021 download, available here.
+The Revised Estimates for the Office of the Ombudsman can be viewed here.

 Public procurement refers to the process by which public bodies purchase works, goods or services from suppliers which they have selected for this purpose.
 It ranges from the purchase of routine goods or services to large scale contracts for infrastructural projects and involves a wide and diverse range of contracting authorities.